- Early North America

-Professor Little has appeared on the TLC and NBC show "Who Do You Think You Are" three times, first in 2015 with Tom Bergeron to help him understand more about his French Canadian roots, and more recently in 2018 with Jean Smart to talk about her ancestor who was accused of witchcraft.
+Professor Little has appeared in the TLC and NBC show "Who Do You Think You Are" three times, first in 2015 with Tom Bergeron to help him understand more about his French Canadian roots, and in 2018 with Jean Smart to talk about her ancestor who was accused of witchcraft.
 Her third appearance involved another ancestor accused of witchcraft in New England with descendant Zachary Levi, and aired in July 2022 on NBC.
-She was featured in the Fort Collins Coloradoan in the summer of 2018 in an article on "the TLC Show's Favorite CSU Professor."
-You can also see Professor Little on C-SPAN 3: American History TV delivering a lecture in her American Women's History class on October 22 2012 on the subject of Stays and Colonial-era Clothing.
+She was featured in the Fort Collins Coloradoan in the summer of 2018 in an article on "the TLC Show's Favorite CSU Professor," and again in 2022 after her NBC appearance.

 She has also been featured on Liz Covart's and the Omohundro Institute's podcast, Ben Franklin's World twice: First, in Episode 108 to discuss The Many Captivities of Esther Wheelwright, and then more recently in August of 2018 to discuss early American health and hygiene practices in Episode 200 on Everyday Life in Early America.